Mind the intelligent machines

 A humanistic approach to creative intelligence

 In this article, I present a summary and extract of my essay: How to live from creativity (https://www.homoquaerens.info/).
 My primary aim is to highlight the need of the majority of the human population on earth to reach a matured harmonious intelligence.
 I believe that this is the only way to build a better society, through a fundamental change, a true mutation of cultural species living without conflict or violence.
 Avoiding the dangers as well as reaping the benefits of the accelerated and exponential growth of the techno sciences – the interaction between the sciences and technologies, as well as their products and services.
-In order to guide techno scientific growth, the creation of meaning by means of narratives, plans, norms, laws, rights and duty – as was usual – now is necessary but insufficient because it cannot be dynamic enough.
-Even daily life is not a static state, it is a fresh living thing and it cannot be alive if it is caught in opinions, judgements, patterns of thought and fixed mechanical values.
+In order to guide techno scientific growth, the creation of meaning by means of narratives, fixed values, plans, norms, laws, rights and duty – as was usual – now is necessary but insufficient because all of it cannot be dynamic enough.
+Even daily life is not a static state, it is a fresh living thing and it cannot be alive if caught in opinions, judgements, patterns of thought and fixed mechanical values.
 We have to recreate continually this meaning in our ever-changing society, which is the result of the social impact of this explosive growth of the technosciences.
-This a task proper of a living, alert mature creative free intelligence not attached to patterns of thought.
+This a task proper of a living, alert mature creative free intelligence, not attached to patterns of thought, always acting in the present to face novelty.
 That is why it is so important to understand the ways of creative intelligence.
+We need good education, narratives and strategies to awaken this intelligence stimulating the interest in it.
 Furthermore, due to the complexity of our society, elites are impotent to solve the problem.
 Therefore, we need the constant democratic intervention of a mature creative intelligence in the majority of population.
 I attempt to show from a fundamental approach what this maturity is, both its realisations and its shortcomings.
 For simplicity of expression, I present my findings as forceful statements when they are truly questions to investigate.
 They are not something to believe or not, but pointers to possible facts for the reader to question.
 When, in order to face the complexity and uncertainty of the current world, we talk about the simplicity of the origin, not the temporal origin relative to thought and matter but the creative one connected to intelligence, then words do not describe anything.
 They are merely symbols that can only try to stimulate attention, interest, research, to move the intelligence towards insight, that is, direct perception of the facts and the spontaneous realisation that may emerge from this perception.